takanokage/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/vector-add/README.md

 In order to sign up please go here: https://intelsoftwaresites.secure.force.com/devcloud/oneapi.
 If you already have an account please sign in here: https://devcloud.intel.com/oneapi/.

-Once your local system is configured for accessing Intel(R) DevCloud over SSH* please follow these steps:
+Once you have connected to the Intel(R) DevCloud and cloned the samples, please follow the steps below.

-0. ssh devcloud

 For CPU/GPU:
 1. Run the following command to build the buffer & USM versions of the sample: